somjade/register/readme.md

     jpa:
 ```

-1.Then, we run the **RESTful API** by either issuing the by command command line or by building and running the project in your favorite IDE.
+1.Then, we run the **RESTful API** by either issuing the by command line or by building and running the project in your favorite IDE.

 1.1.Open your command-line terminal and change directory to the root of cloned source code directory from github.